martinvonz/jj/docs/tutorial.md

 version.
 So how do we tell Jujutsu that we are done amending the current change and want to start working on a new one?
 That is what `jj new` is for.
 That will create a new commit on top of your current working-copy commit.
 The new commit is for the working-copy changes.
-For familiarity for user coming from other VCSs, there is also a `jj checkout/co` command, which is practically a synonym for `jj new` (you can specify a destination for `jj new` as well).

 So, let's say we're now done with this change, so we create a new change:
 ```shell script